githubtraining/training-manual/book/18_rewriting_history_git_reset.md

 1. Re-commit the files: `git commit -m "re-add file 5 and 6"`

-> **Note:** Notice that although we have essentially made the exact same commit (adding file 5 and 6 together with the same HEAD and commit message) we still get a new commit ID.
+> Notice that although we have essentially made the exact same commit (adding file 5 and 6 together with the same HEAD and commit message) we still get a new commit ID.
 This can help us see why the reset command should never be used on commits that have been pushed to the remote.

 ### Reset Hard